testissimo/testissimo.github.io/documentation/selectors.md

 ## Select Action

-There is built-in select action in Testissimo, it has some special UI features:
+There is a built-in select action in Testissimo and it has some special UI features:

-1. Pick element from page
+1. Pick an element from page
 2. Show elements
-3. Pick parent element
+3. Pick a parent of an element

 ![](/documentation/images/selector.png)

 ## Targeting HTML Elements

-When writing an automatized UI test, most of your work consists of administering your testing tool how to find HTML elements which will be interacted with.
-This is no different with Testissimo.
+When writing an automatized UI test, most of your work consists of administering your testing tool how to find HTML elements, which will be interacted with.
+There is no difference, when using Testissimo.
 In Testissimo you can use a full set of CSS selectors and some built-in helpers to always target elements on page with ease.

-As CSS selectors are standard feature in web development you will find a lot of resources on the internet dealing with how to write them and how they work.
+As CSS selectors are a standard and common feature in web development you can find a lot of resources across the internet dealing with how to write them and how these selectors work.
 For absolute beginners, we recommend playing this game which can train the **basics of CSS selectors at [flukeout](https://flukeout.github.io/)**.

-As a cheat-sheet we like to use this website where you can find a full description of CSS selectors capabilities **[CSS selectors reference](https://www.w3schools.com/cssref/css_selectors.asp)** Testissimo supports all of CSS3 selectors and adds custom, extended syntax to fulfill all searching needs.
+As a cheat-sheet we like to use this website, where you can find a full description of CSS selectors capabilities **[CSS selectors reference](https://www.w3schools.com/cssref/css_selectors.asp)** Testissimo supports all of CSS3 selectors and adds custom, extended syntax to fulfill all searching needs.